Alvinceleste2/cv-typst/1.0.0/template/cv.typ

   linkedin: "whiskerfelix",
   webpage: "whiskerfelix.com",
   photo: image("./assets/photo.jpg"),
+  // The following lines can be changed to assess several languages differences.
+See some examples below
   city: if cfg.lang == "en" { "Madrid" }, // else if cfg.lang == "es" { "Ciudad" },
   country: if cfg.lang == "en" { "Spain" }, // else if cfg.lang == "es" { "País" },
 )